 - Other individuals receiving a copy of the letter.

-- To the Girl Scout leader for all troop activities.
+- To the troop checking account for all troop activities.

 - Directly to the appropriate department for all Girl Scouts of the USA, Destinations, or Girl Scouts of Western Ohio activities.